How To Properly Clean Your Sex Toys

 2. Make Sure You're Using Small Amounts Of Mild, Fragrance-Free Soap To Wash Your Toys

 Don't make the mistake of thinking you need to use a harsh soap, or see lots of suds, in order for your sex toy to get properly cleaned.
 Actually, using too much soap or extremely harsh soap can damage sex toys that are made out of more sensitive materials (like cyberskin).
-You should probably also stick to only using fragrance-free soap on your toys, just so you can avoid any undo irritation to your lady parts.
+You should probably also stick to only using fragrance-free soap on your toys, just so you can avoid any undo irritation to your vulva.
 This is especially important to keep in mind when you're washing any toys you may have that are made of porous materials.

 Sex toy cleaning sprays and wipes are also an option to keep in mind, because they're specifically formulated to clean sex toys without damaging them.
 They're not too expensive, either.
 So whether you've put a lot of money into your sex toy collection, or you simply want to make your toys last as long as possible, consider investing in a sex toy cleaning spray.

 You probably could have figured this one out for yourself, but I'm going to go ahead and cover it anyway.
 If your sex toy is motorized — whether that means you're working with a battery-powered situation or your toy actually has a power cord of some sort — never submerge it in water.
 You'll ruin it, and then it won't matter how clean it is; because you'll either have to go to a sex shop and buy one in your sexually frustrated state, or order a replacement online and wait patiently for it to be delivered.
 Instead, clean these toys with a dab of mild soap and a damp cloth.